rubin-gower/rubin-gower/README.md

 # Rubin Gower
 Welcome to my github!
-I'm currently working on a url shortener thats pinned below as well as my personal portfolio [website](http://rubin.net.nz). lots of old projects are computer games and can't really be on github as there HUGE files so they will be on my website.
+I'm currently working on my personal portfolio [website](http://rubin.net.nz). lots of old projects are computer games and can't really be on github as there HUGE files so they will be on my website.
+I am allso planning on having a blog on my website about projects I am making and planning to make.

 If you like what i do or looking to collaborate on any projects or ideas so get in contact with me at rubinsemails@gmail.com